algosup/2023-2024-project-5-flutter-team-4/Documents/functional_specifications.md

 However, this doesn't mean that a solution that fulfils our criteria doesn't exist.

-Indeed, some platforms actually combine novel mechanisms, such as artificial intelligence, neuroscience and ^^gamification^^ to evaluate candidates.
+Indeed, some platforms actually combine novel mechanisms, such as artificial intelligence, neuroscience and gamification to evaluate candidates.

 Here is a list of observed companies: <THE LINK>